muhark/muhark.github.io/_posts/2021-05-16-basic-profiling-with-python.md

 We've cut it down again by a factor of 5!
 (Not five factorial.)

-Finally, we can cut down the number of calculations even further by excluding all primes larger than the square root of $i$.
+Finally, we can cut down the number of calculations even further by excluding all primes larger than the square root of i.
 I add another conditional and break:

 ```python